3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 | tilestylev | ST\_TileStyle | Required |	Determines the behavior of the sampler for texture coordinate v outside the [0,1] range |
 | tilestylew | ST\_TileStyle | Required |	Determines the behavior of the sampler for texture coordinate w outside the [0,1] range |

-The \<image3dchannelselector> element defines the way in which individual channels from volumetric image resources can be referenced inside various texture objects.
+Elements of type \<CT_Image3DChannelSelector> define the way in which individual channels from volumetric image resources can be referenced inside the texture layer elements.
 Each channel reference MUST contain a texture resource id that maps to an actual \<image3d> element.

-In addition, the \<image3dchannelselector> element MUST contain two string attributes which determine which channel to reference and how they should be mapped within the volumetric image.
+In addition, the elements of type \<CT_Image3DChannelSelector> MUST contain two string attributes which determine which channel to reference and how they should be mapped within the volumetric image.
 The channel name string can use any of the reserved channel names (i.e. "R", "G", "B", or "A").

 For grayscale images "R", "G", and "B" are interchangeable and SHOULD always map to the same value.
 For images, which lack an alpha channel, any sampling operation on channel "A" should always return an alpha value of 1.0.
-The \<image3d> resource MUST be defined before being referenced by a \<image3dchannelselector> in the 3MF model document to simplify the parser.
+The \<image3d> resource MUST be defined before being referenced by an element of type \<CT_Image3DChannelSelector> in the 3MF model document to simplify the parser.

 **tilestyle-u, -v or -w**:

-MUST be one of "repeat", "mirror", "clamp", and "ignore".
-This property determines the behavior of the sampler of this texture for texture coordinates (u,v,w) outside the [0,1]x[0,1]x[0,1] cell.
+MUST be one of "wrap", "mirror", "clamp", and "none".
+This property determines the behavior of the sampler of this texture for 3d texture coordinates (u,v,w) outside the [0,1]x[0,1]x[0,1] cell.
 The different modes have the following interpretation (for s = u, s = v, or s = w):

 1. "wrap" assumes periodic texture sampling.
 A texture coordinate s that falls outside the [0,1] interval will be transformed per the following formula:
 </br>s’ = s – floor(s)